flytzen/blog/_posts/2019-08-14-ai-will-fundamentally-change-software.md

 As a secondary goal, I also want to learn enough about the practical realities that I can at least do a proof-of-concept in order to show that there could be value.
 For example, I have identified some client scenarios that can benefit from automating classification as described above.
 I can use high-level tools, such as [ML.Nets Model Builder](https://marketplace.visualstudio.com/items?itemName=MLNET.07) to do a proof-of-concept without understanding the difference between a Bayes Classifier and a Logistic Regression algorithm, knowing how to do hyperparameter tuning or even clean my data that much.
 Would I put the result into production?
 Of course not.
 But if I can show a model that has 80% accuracy after tinkering for a couple of hours, I can create the business case for engaging a data scientist to build the real thing.
 And yes, I am learning Jupyter Notebooks and all that as well, but the truth is that I don't actually need the grown-up tools yet.

 At [NewOrbit](https://neworbit.co.uk) we are actively embracing this journey.
 We are working on training programs for everyone from sales, through business analysts to developers so they can help our customers take advantage of this revolution in software design.
-We are also building some of our product in order to test our skills and showcase what's possible (and to have a bit of fun along the way).
+We are also building some of our own products in order to test our skills and showcase what's possible (and to have a bit of fun along the way).

 Are you learning AI?
 Do you think this will affect software design as much as I do?
-Leave a comment below with your views - I'd love to discuss this with more people.
+Leave a comment with your views or contact me on [Twitter](https://twitter.com/flytzen) - I'd love to discuss this with more people.